 The name Mae Clarke might not immediately ring any bells.
 But the fair-haired, spirited, and sad-eyed beauty was a promising leading lady in pre-code Hollywood before personal disappointments, mental health issues, and a disfiguring car accident took their toll.
 When Clarke died in 1992 at age 81 most classic film fans remembered her as the woman who gets a grapefruit smashed in her face by … Continue reading MAE CLARKE: FRANKENSTEIN’S FIRST BRIDE

 THE BRIDE OF FRANKENSTEIN (1935) is commonly considered the best of James Whale’s two Frankenstein films and while I absolutely love Elsa Lanchester’s iconic performance as the hissing she monster, I prefer the original.
 There are a number of reasons why I tend to gravitate towards FRANKENSTEIN (1931) over its sequel.
 First and foremost, it takes itself more seriously and in turn, it’s the scarier film.
 The fog-shrouded cemeteries are … Continue reading In the Trenches with James Whale: FRANKENSTEIN (1931)

 Since director Michael Reeves’s unfortunate death in 1969 at the age of 25 his life has become the stuff of cinematic legend.
 His reputation as a sort of Byronic hero who challenged the British film establishment was secured when he died much too young due to an accidental drug overdose leaving behind just a handful of low-budget horror films that attained cult status in subsequent … Continue reading MIND OVER MATTER: THE SORCERERS (1967)

 Like many horror aficionados, I enjoy reading horror fiction as well as watching horror movies.
 And as summer makes way for autumn I’ve been indulging in a bit of both.
 Much like my fellow Morlock Richard Harland Smith, I eagerly await this time of year.
-It gives me an excuse to spend my free time focused … Continue reading It’s Lovecraft Season!
+It gives me an excuse to spend my free time focused on all things spooky and scary so that’s what I … Continue reading It’s Lovecraft Season!

 Director Robert Wise is widely regarded as a journeyman filmmaker with no defining traits or distinct talents.
 In The American Cinema: Directors And Directions 1929-1968 critic Andrew Sarris famously labeled Wise’s output as “strained seriousness” asserting that the director’s “stylistic signature . . . is indistinct to the point of invisibility.”
 David Thompson parroted these claims in his New Biographical Dictionary of Film when he stated that Wise’s “better … Continue reading BORIS KARLOFF IS THE BODY SNATCHER (1945)

 It’s been awhile.
 Work obligations, as well as personal projects and other responsibilities, have taken precedence over updating my blogs.
 Of course, you can always find me on my Tumblr as well as Twitter & Facebook.
 Before I let another month get away, I thought I’d finally share an update to the film writing I’ve done for the last 6 months.
 I’ve broken topics up … Continue reading Film Writing Nov.
 2016 – April 2017

 It’s been an interesting, busy and to be honest, an extremely stressful year due to some ongoing medical issues I’m dealing with that you can read more about here: Vertigo: Hitchcock was wrong.
 In turn, I’ve been terribly lax about updating the blog but due to looming work related developments that I’ll be sharing soon, I thought it was time to finally play catch up … Continue reading Six Months of Movie Morlocks: May – Oct.
 2016

 Links to my posts at the TCM’s Movie Morlocks October – November.
 Ghost Stories: THE TIME OF THEIR LIVES (1946) Excerpt: “THE TIME OF THEIR LIVES is often referred to as an “Abbott and Costello movie for people who don’t like Abbott and Costello” but as a fan of the comic duo I find that proclamation a bit off base.
 The film does distinguish itself … Continue reading October & November at the Movie Morlocks